prathameshk867/prathameshk867.github.io/_pages/about.md

 <p>Crosslinked fiber networks form a crucial part of biological systems responsible for providing structural integrity amongst many other things.
 From collagen mesh that lets your skin stretch without tearing to fibrin web that seals a blood clot to intracellular biopolymer actin cortex that gives cells their shape, they are everywhere.
   When these fibers are tied together to form networks, they behave collectively as a versatile biomaterial that can stiffen on demand, resist breakage, distribute loads, etc.
-  Understanding these networks helps us design tougher biomaterials, improve wound-healing therapies, and create soft devices that mimic the resilience of living tissue.
+  Understanding these networks helps us design tougher biomaterials, improve wound-healing therapies, and create soft devices that mimic the resilience of living tissue.</p>

-  Factors that influence how these networks respond when they are deformed:</p>
+ <p> Factors that influence how these networks respond when they are deformed:</p>
 <ul>
   <li>Fiber properties: how stiff or stretchy each strand is.</li>